open-quantum-safe/oqs-provider/README.md

 *Note*: Some parts of testing depend on OpenSSL components.
 These can be activated by executing `./scripts/preptests.sh` before building the provider.
 See [the test README](test/README.md) for details.

+Additional interoperability tests (with OQS-OpenSSL1.1.1) are available in the script `scripts/runtests.sh`.

 ## Build options